jhildenbiddle/nth-grid/docs/index.md

 }
 ```

 See the official [PostCSS documentation](https://github.com/postcss/postcss) for a complete list of bundlers and build tools.

 <!-- tabs:end -->

+### Grid columns

-Next, create your HTML markup.
-Nth-Grid requires one "wrapper" element to serve as the grid container.
-All direct descendants of the grid container are treated as grid columns.
+Nth-Grid requires a "wrapper" element to serve as the grid container.
+All direct descendants of this container are treated as grid elements.

-Let's start with a basic three column grid:
+A simple three column grid with equal width [columns](#columns) can be created as follows:

 ```html
 <main>